rajendratamang/rajendratamang/README.md

-Hi 👋 My name is Marcelo Vieira
+Hi 👋 My name is Rajendra Tamang
 ===============================

 <h3 align="center">I'm a passionate freelance Software Engineer specialist from Nepal with over a decade of experience.
 Since 2016, I've been sharing my expertise through online and youtube channel, helping others create their into software development.</h3>